 This delicious gluten-free tart features a toasted pistachio crust, a creamy mascarpone layer, and gorgeous glazed raspberries.
 It's the perfect treat!
 Not only is it delicious, but it's also pretty enough to impress guests.

 This tart recipe may seem like it has a couple of extra steps, but trust me, Kyra does everything for a reason.
 Glazing the berries adds a gorgeous sheen and a little added flavor.
 Making Italian Meringue as the first step of the filling makes for a smooth, delicious mascarpone center.

-Kyra is the only entirely Gluten-Free Winner of the Food Network’s Cupcake Wars, and the only person who has won 4 times!
+Kyra is the only entirely Gluten-Free Winner of the Food Network’s Cupcake Wars.
+She's also the only person who has won 4 times!
 Get her cookbook, Sweet Cravings, here.
-It’s my favorite gluten-free dessert cookbook.
-(I’m not just saying that because she’s my friend.
+It's my favorite gluten-free dessert cookbook.
+(I'm not just saying that because she's my friend.
 Swear!)

-Fun fact: did you know that imported pistachios used to be dyed red to cover up all the imperfections in the nuts?
-It’s true!
-Now almost all the pistachios available in the U.S. are grown in California.
+Fun fact: did you know that imported pistachios used to be dyed red to cover up all the imperfections?
+It's true!
+Now, almost all the pistachios available in the U.S. are grown in California.

 Raspberry Mascarpone Tart with Pistachio Crust